danrosselli/react-native-easy-grid/README.md

 # React Native Paper Grid 🐵
-UNDER DEVELOPMENT - DONT'T USE!!
+WARNING!!
+THIS LIB IS UNDER DEVELOPMENT!!
+DON'T USE IN AMBIENT PRODUCTION!

-Grid layout for the react-native-paper library UI.
+This is a small and easy grid layout for the react-native-paper library UI.
-The repo is a fork from a great job of the  GeekyAnts/react-native-easy-grid.
-My upgrade was create a padding system like the material UI library from web, and make the components more easier to position.
+The ideas is to make the components more easier to position.

 ## Installation